godotengine/godot-docs/tutorials/plugins/editor/making_main_screen_plugins.rst

 Script and AssetLib views.
 Such editor plugins are refered as "Main screen plugins".

-This tutorial leads you through the creation of a basic main screen plugin whose purpose is to edit a resource that consists in a graph (displayed as a GraphEdit with GraphNodes).
-Each GraphNode will hold some data that we want to display in another side-tab of the editor (similar to the Inspector).
+This tutorial leads you through the creation of a basic main screen plugin.
 With this plugin example, we want to demonstrate:

 - Creating a main screen plugin
 - Linking the main screen to another plugin GUI element (such as a Tab panel,